Hallelujah78/explosion-framer-motion/DEVNOTES.md

 - before images load, we should display some loading message on first load
-- the isAnimating state should not be local to each of our 1014 CircleHookClick elements.
+- the isAnimating state should not be local to each of our 1014 TileHookClick elements.
 This may be a pain to refactor, but we really only need one piece of state for this.
 - clean up code, remove commented out code

 ## To be Added